Digimon Adventure tri.: English-language version

 An English-language version of Digimon Adventure tri. was distributed in North America by Eleven Arts.
 The English version uses localized names from Saban Brands' release of the original television series, and reunites several voice actors from the original cast.
 Eleven Arts CEO Ko Mori stated that the English dub will resemble the Japanese version in tone and style but features a remixed version of the English opening theme.
-With the exception of "Digimon Are Back (Again!)" replacing "Butter-Fly (tri. version)", the Japanese score as well as "Brave Heart (tri. version)" and "I Wish (tri. version)" were kept in the dub.
+With the exception of "Digimon Are Back (Again!)" replacing "Butter-Fly (tri. version)", in which was later kept in the sixth and final part, the Japanese score as well as "Brave Heart (tri. version)" and "I Wish (tri. version)" were kept in the dub.

 Reunion premiered at a Fathom Events screening on September 15, 2016 and was released in select North American theaters from September 17, 2016 through October 6, 2016.
 On January 17, 2017, Shout!
 Factory announced that they acquired broadcast and home media distribution rights for the first three films, and plan for a dual-language release on DVD, Blu-ray and EST. Confession premiered at an Anime Expo screening on July 1, 2017.
 On October 26, 2017, Shout!
 Factory confirmed the release of the remaining films in 2018: Loss premiered on February 1, Coexistence on May 10, and Future on September 20.
 Reunion was televised January 2, 2018 on Starz Kids & Family and is available for streaming via Starz on Demand.
 The English dubbed movies are available for rental on Hoopla, as part of a digital distribution deal Cinedigm has with Shout!
 Factory.
 The films were added on Steam in North America.
 The films are also being streamed outside Japan by Crunchyroll.